-You can examine historical information in archive enabled classes by connecting to a historical moment using the History pane.
-A historical moment is a specific moment in time that is either the current database's time (the DEFAULT historical marker), a predefined historical marker, or a database date and time that you specify.
+You can examine historical information in archive-enabled classes by connecting to a historical moment.
+A historical moment is a specific moment in time that is either the current database's time (the default historical marker), a predefined historical marker, or a database date and time that you specify.

 When working with archived information, it's important to understand that the date and time recorded in the gdb_from_date and the gdb_to_date fields of the archive reflect the date and time a transaction took place—when a feature was added, edited, or removed from the feature class.
-This date and time is received from the server OS.
+This date and time is received from the server operating system where the database is running.
 This affects how you access and query the archive.

-If you're working in a time zone different than the server, queries against a moment in time must reflect the server's time, not the time on the client OS.
+If you're working in a time zone different than the database, queries against a moment in time must reflect the time of the database's server, not the time on the client operating system.
 For example, if you perform an edit at 9:05 a.m.
-(PST), but the DBMS resides in New York, the transaction time recorded for this edit is actually 12:05 p.m.
+(PST), but the DBMS resides in New York, the transaction time recorded for this edit is 12:05 p.m.
 (EST).
-Subsequently, if you were to query the historical version for 9:05 a.m., you would no longer see the edit, because at 9:05 a.m. on the server, that feature had not been created.
-To see the newly added feature, you would need to query the DBMS for 12:05 p.m.
+Subsequently, if you were to query the historical version for 9:05 a.m., you would no longer see the edit, because at 9:05 a.m. on the database's server, that feature had not been created.
+To see the newly added feature, you would need to query the geodatabase for 12:05 p.m.

 When you connect to a historical moment, if you specify a date and time prior to the moment that archiving was enabled, no data will be accessible.
 Archived data is only accessible from the moment you enable archiving forward.
 For example, if you enable archiving on 2/1/10, then change to a historical moment specifying the date 1/31/10, no data will appear.

 A historical marker is a named moment in time that you create.
 Creating historical markers makes it easier for you to connect to specific moments and also to navigate between moments for viewing and analysis.
 You can create, edit, delete, and connect to historical markers in the History pane.